 Ready to snuggle up and have a warm, chocolatey beverage by the fire to keep warm?
-Learn to make this bulk DIY Hot Cocoa mix for your pantry for winter-time snuggles.
+Make this bulk DIY hot cocoa mix for your pantry for winter-time snuggles.
+It’s quick and easy and can be adjusted for almost any dietary need!

-Here's an interesting tidbit!
-Did you know that there is actually a difference between hot chocolate and hot cocoa?
-Does it really matter?
-It's all a hot, chocolatey drink in the end, right?
+Here’s an interesting tidbit!
+Is there a difference between hot chocolate and hot cocoa?
+Does it matter?
+It’s all a hot, chocolatey drink in the end, right?

 What is the Difference Between Hot Chocolate and Hot Cocoa

 Hot Chocolate is a beverage made from melted chocolate and milk or cream.
-Richy, dark, and chocolately...with a little whipped cream or marshmallow snow on top, it is a decadent treat for a cold winter's night.
+With a rich chocolate flavor, with a little whipped cream or marshmallow snow on top, it is a decadent treat for a cold winter’s night.

-While it's dreamy to make a fresh cup of hot chocolate for the family as a special treat, I know you're busy.
-I also know you also want to be able to stock your pantry with easy and healthy options for your family (well, who am I kidding, hot cocoa isn't exactly healthy!).
+While it’s dreamy to make a fresh cup of hot chocolate for the family as a special treat, I know you’re busy.
+You also want to be able to stock your pantry with easy and healthy options for your family (well, who am I kidding?
+Hot cocoa isn’t exactly healthy!).

-It is easy to store chocolate in the pantry to make hot chocolate from, I want to help you save a little time and money with this fast and easy hot cocoa mix to stock your pantry with.
+It is easy to store chocolate in the pantry to make hot chocolate from; I want to help you save a little time and money with this fast and easy hot cocoa mix to stock your pantry.

 Mom's DIY Hot Cocoa Mix (Bulk)

-I will be completely upfront and tell you that this recipe is highly influenced by Alton Brown.
-But I've made a few of my own changes, over-time, with testing, researching, and more testing.
+I will be completely upfront and tell you that Alton Brown highly influenced this recipe.
+But I’ve made a few changes with testing, researching, and testing, and more taste testing.

-This recipe makes approximately 7.5+cups of powder, which is approximately 40 cups of hot cocoa
+Yield: This recipe makes approximately 7.5 cups of powder or approximately 40 cups of hot cocoa.

 Directions: